The Exotic $K(2)$-Local Picard Group at the Prime $2$: Picard elements detected by , and the calculation of

 Let $A(1)$ be a finite $2$-local spectrum with the property that $H^\ast (A(1),\FF_2)$ is free on a generator in degree zero over the subalgebra of the Steenrod algebra generated by $\mathrm{Sq}^1$ and $\mathrm{Sq}^2$.
 We have some choice here, and we choose a version of $A(1)$ which is self-dual; in \cite{Pham} these are called $A_1[10]$ and $A_1[01]$.
-Either choice will do, and it suffices to show the claimed equivalence holds after smashing with $A(1)$.
+Either choice will do.
+We will show that